groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 git clone git@git_server_IP_address:gitolite-admin
 ```

 This will create a new directory called `gitolite-admin` within your current directory.
-Here, we can make changes to our access policies and then push those changes to the git server.
+Here, we can make changes to our access policies and then push those changes to the Git server.

 ## Add New Users to Gitolite